Faculty and Staff

 • Music and memory

 • American popular music, expressions of masculinity in post-1980 punk rock

-• (forthcoming book) Damnable Practises: Performing Witches and Dangerous Women in the Seventeenth
+• (forthcoming book) Damnable Practises: Music, Witches, and Dangerous Women in Seventeenth

-Century Broadside Ballad and its Music (Farnham, UK: Ashgate Press, 2014).
+Century English Broadside Ballads (Farnham, UK: Ashgate Press).

 • (forthcoming article) "To the Tune of Witchcraft: Witchcraft, Popular Song, and

 the early modern

 English broadside ballad."
 Journal of Seventeenth Century Music 19 (2013).

 • "'A Swearing and Blaspheming Wretch': Representing Witchcraft and Excess in Early